santos-wesley/data-analyst-nanodegree/README.md

 ## Summary

 This repository contains the projects developed under the Udacity Data Analyst Nanodegree course.
-Every folder contains the readme explaining every projec.
+Every folder contains the readme file regarding the project.